-Finally, if technology changes and renders your equipment severely outdated, you may be stuck with equipment that cannot be resold or repurposed.
+Finally, if technology changes render your equipment outdated, you may be stuck with equipment that cannot be resold or repurposed.
 This isn’t likely to happen quickly but should be a consideration if you plan to keep your equipment for a number of years.

-Finally, the equipment belongs to the leasing company.
-Depending on how you look at things, this could also be a disadvantage.
+The equipment belongs to the leasing company.
+Depending on how you look at things, this could go either way.
 You cannot sell the equipment to recoup costs but you also don’t run the risk of being stuck with equipment after the lease term.